-This year’s presidential election has been one filled with controversy from the major party candidates.
+This past year’s presidential election has been one filled with controversy from the major party candidates.
 Many of the candidates’ comments and positions have alarmed Americans on both sides of the aisle – and have made their way to the ears of children who may have serious questions for their parents.

 With the final presidential debate coming up on Wednesday, Jim Clark, president and CEO of Daniel Kids and licensed social worker, discusses how parents can discuss campaign negativity and fear mongering with their children.

 In an election as emotionally charged as this one, many children are seeing angry people on TV or sensing their parents’ anxiety about one candidate or the other being elected.
 What seems like heated discussions among adults, can be very scary for children who think their family or country may be in danger.

 - Reassure Your Children – Reassure your children that they are safe and, that no matter who is elected, our government was designed for nonviolent change leadership with a system of checks and balances.
 Allow them to ask questions, and don’t be afraid to ask them how they feel.

 - Try to Stay Balanced – You may have very strong opinions in regard to the election, but it’s important to tell your children why you feel that way.
 Younger kids in particular have a tendency to assume their parents' political views and parties without much thought or understanding.
 Encourage them to come to their own conclusions and to be able to explain their positions.

 - Teach Your Children Good Political Etiquette – This is especially important for teenagers who are more informed and may be discussing the issues with each other.
 Help them to understand that people often get emotional or offended with political discussions, but no matter what, you should always treat others with respect.
 It’s also important to encourage them to tell you or a teacher if they feel targeted or bullied for their political beliefs.

 Using Politics as a Positive Tool